gaperton/React-MVx/documentation/_index.md

 #### React for "V"

 React.
-Extended to play well with MVC.
+Improved.

+* Say _no_ to singletons.
-* Simple technique to manage all application state
+* Same technique to manage _all levels_ of application state
-    * Handle complex UI state with NestedTypes
-    * Unidirectional data flow
-    * Automatic "pure render" optimization
-* Handle forms naturally
+* Handle forms naturally:
     * Two-way data binding
-    * Declarative form validation
+    * Transparent validation
-* *React mixins* with ES6 classes.
-* Cuts your code 2-5x compared to React/Redux.
+* Cuts your code size 2-5x compared to React/Redux.

 </div>
 <div class=col-third>